Master of Science in Counseling

 - Demonstrate the ability to function as a professional counselor.

 - Providing detailed descriptions of counseling theories, as well as other relevant theories in assessment, human development, human diversity, ethics and research

 - Providing detailed descriptions of the major approaches to counseling applications

 - Evaluating your strengths and weaknesses as a clinician

 - Displaying the commitment to counselor identity and the ethical and legal standards of the profession

 - Displaying appropriate interpersonal and professional behavior that includes effective communication and feedback, emotional maturity, flexibility, sensitivity, commitment to personal growth, group membership and professional orientation

 - Apply problem-solving and critical-thinking skills to assessment, constructing and implementing appropriate treatment or interventions for functional and dysfunctional individuals, groups and families.

 - Develop and display an appropriate style of counseling practice with supervision and guidance from practicing professionals.

-University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association (ncahlc.org).
+University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association.
+University of Phoenix was placed on Notice by The Higher Learning Commission, effective June 27, 2013.
+For additional information, contact The Higher Learning Commission, ncahlc.org.
 The Master of Science in Counseling program in Community Counseling (Phoenix and Tucson campuses), the Master of Science in Counseling program in Mental Health Counseling (Utah campuses), and the Master of Science in Counseling program in Clinical Mental Health Counseling (Phoenix and Tucson campuses) are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP; cacrep.org).